 This temple is known for being extremely holy.
 Here, people offer prayers for good fortune or for their loved ones' safety.

 “Since I am in a port city, where can I enjoy the best activities in Saigon with a river view?”
 Oh yes, Saigon River please!
-Taking Saigon River cruise routes, visitors can have another view of the city and further, they can reach the outskirts districts or to Mekong (Cuu Long) Delta region.
+Taking the Saigon River cruise routes, visitors can have another view of the city, and further, they can reach the outskirts districts or the Mekong (Cuu Long) Delta region.
 What else?
-Arrange a romantic date with a fine dining dinner cruise across the river or in a riverside restaurant, join a paddleboat tour when the sun goes down, experience waterbus.
+Arrange a romantic date with a fine dining dinner cruise across the river or in a riverside restaurant, join a paddleboat tour when the sun goes down, and experience waterbus.
 Anything will be a lot of fun!

 You may wonder why this river is so important and popular in Ho Chi Minh City.
 Here is the answer: The "Far Eastern Pearl" (officially known as Ho Chi Minh City) has been nurtured by the Saigon River for more than 300 years.
 Between the 18th and the first half of the 20th centuries, Saigon earned the moniker "The Pearl of the Far East," as the city's development along the Saigon River helped it catch up to Singapore, the capital city of the British Empire, in terms of business and entertainment.